What did I love in Colosseum?

 Public transportation is the most convenient option.
 From all around the city, public transport buses run 24 hours a day making them the cheapest and the best.
-I purchased my pass at Termini Station upon arriving in train from Pisa.
-The passes range from 100 minute to weekly, with 100 minute most feasible for tourists.
-This pass did not work from airport transportation, other than that, it works in trams, buses and Metros.
+I purchased my pass at Termini Station upon arriving by train from Pisa.
+The passes range from 100 minutes to weekly, with 100 minutes most feasible for tourists.
+This pass did not work from airport transportation, other than that, it works in trams, buses, and Metros.
 There is a metro station just right under Colosseum and buses from various routes drop just around the corner.

 Where did I stay?

 I stayed in Airbnb about 15 min from Colosseum.
 This place is suitable for solo travelers, more than the place, the host is more than awesome.
-She cares and pack snacks for the travels.
+She cares and packs snacks for the travels.
 It is for this local experience, I prefer Airbnbs.
-There are luxury hotels like Hotel Hassler and best hostel like Generator Rome.
+There are luxury hotels like Hotel Hassler and the best hostel-like Generator Rome.
 Centro Storico is the neighborhood to stay around the tourist places but Testaccio is the coolest.

 What and where to shop?